quickbrnfx/homeLab/README.md

 PCie expandability - Use pcie expansion for GPUs, 10G NIC, etc.

-NVme expandability (Min 2x Nvme, one to run OS, one to expand)
+NVme expandability (Min 2x Nvme, [one to run OS, VMs], etc, one to expand)

 NVMe vs SATA